sameer-mitra/webnd_travel_app/README.md

 Copy the URL to this git repository: [https://github.com/sameer-mitra/webnd_travel_app](https://github.com/sameer-mitra/webnd_travel_app) and clone it to your local device within your respective *command prompt*.

-With **NodeJS** installed, the user can leverage the use of the *Node Package Manager* or "*npm*" commands to install the required packages and dependencies.
-Go the file with your cloned copy of the app and type:
+Go the folder with your cloned copy of the app and type:

 ```
 npm install or npm i